Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_DescriptionT.md

 ### <strong>🍲 Food and Mead Modifications</strong>

-📜 Adjusts food and mead recipes for a smoother experience:
+📜 Adjusts food and mead recipes.

 - Changes recipe amounts, outputs, and ingredients
 - All food stack sizes increased to **20**